Treatment indicated if there are signs of infection e.g.

 - change in clinical signs.

-Sputum culture essential to identify causative organism
+Sputum culture essential to identify causative organism and monitor antibiotic resistance.

 Initial treatment following sputum culture: previous cultures and sensitivities should guide antibiotic choice.

 - Review the response to empirical treatment when sputum culture and sensitivity results are available.:

 - If good response, continue with the prescribed antibiotic + do not change the treatment based on the culture results.

 - If poor or no response, prescribe a different antibiotic, guided by the results of sputum culture and sensitivity testing.